netlify/build/README.md

 **1. Using with a Plugin**

-Below is an example plugin using the `onFunctionsBuild` hook
+Below is an example plugin using the `onFunctionsBuild` event handler

 ```js
 module.exports = function myPlugin(pluginConfig) {